TrinityCore/tc-wiki/database/master/world/conditions.md

 &nbsp;

 ### ConditionTypeOrReference
+- if a negative value, id of a reference (references directly the [SourceTypeOrReferenceId](#sourcetypeorreferenceid) of another condition).
+- If a positive value, condition type to be applied:
 | ConditionTypeOrReference (name) | Value | ConditionValue1 | ConditionValue2 | ConditionValue3| Usage |
 | --- | :---: | --- | --- | --- | --- |
 | CONDITION_NONE | 0 | (Never used) | (Never used) | (Never used) |  |